anabolyc/pcm5102a-for-armbian-orangepi-zero/README.md

 Note: this will work even if the card is not connected, the board will output to appropriate pins and it doesn't really care if someone listens or not.
 So now let's check if audio will produce

 ```
-speaker-test -t sine -f 2500 -c 2
+$ speaker-test -t wav -c 2
 ```

-And finally, I can hear a beeping sound in both speakers.
+And finally, I can hear a sound in both speakers.
 Hooray!